david-spies/ai-agent-builder/MEMORIES.md

 _This file is maintained automatically.
 Do not edit manually._
 _If corrupted, delete this file — it will be regenerated on next session start._

+---

+## Logic Component Learnings

+### Router Configuration Patterns
+- ROUTER.md rules with JSON_PATH conditions are most reliable for security score routing
+- KEYWORD_ANY rules should use domain-specific terms, not generic words ("sprint" not "plan")
+- File extension REGEX rules (.js|ts|py) are the most reliable activation trigger
+- Always put JSON_PATH rules above REGEX rules — more specific first

+### Sequence Batch Patterns
+- on_item_error: continue is almost always preferred over halt for audit batch jobs
+- checkpoint_interval: 10 is a good default — adjust down for expensive per-item operations
+- max_concurrency: 1 is safest for stateful operations; 3-5 is fine for read-only analysis

+### Gate Approval Patterns
+- timeout_hours: 24 is standard; reduce to 4 for low-stakes actions
+- require_reason: true should always be enabled — improves audit trail quality
+- notification_channel: slack is most reliable; pagerduty for P0/P1 actions only

+### Data Map Anti-Patterns to Avoid
+- Do NOT use wildcard source paths like $.* — too broad, maps unexpected fields
+- Do NOT chain more than 3 transforms on a single field — use post_transform instead
+- Always declare required: false with a sensible default for optional fields

+### Error Policy Patterns
+- ERROR_POLICY.md with vector DB timeout → reasoning-only fallback is the most common use case
+- Circuit breaker failure_threshold: 5 is appropriate for most services
+- Always set partial_results_on_halt: true — never discard completed work